Mr. Men: Adam Hargreaves

-After his father's death, Adam Hargreaves took over the Mr. Men.
-He now draws the characters and writes new stories for them, such as Mr. Cool, Mr. Rude, Mr. Good, Little Miss Scary, Little Miss Bad, Little Miss Whoops, Little Miss Princess, Little Miss Hug, Mr. Adventure, Mr. Marvelous, Little Miss Fabulous, Little Miss Sparkle, Little Miss Inventor, Mr. Calm, and Little Miss Brave.
+In 2003, 15 years after his father's death, Adam Hargreaves took over the Mr. Men, starting with three new Mr. Men characters and three new Little Miss characters; Mr. Cool, Mr. Rude, Mr. Good, Little Miss Scary, Little Miss Bad and Little Miss Whoops.
+He also created 'Little Miss Christmas' to accompany 'Mr. Christmas' after the book was rereleased with new illustrations.

 A competition was held in the British Sunday Times newspaper for children to submit their own Mr. Men character for inclusion in a limited edition celebrating the 30th anniversary of the series.
 Mr. Cheeky was selected as the winning entry, submitted by then-eight-year-old Gemma Almond.
 Her creation led to a book featuring her character being published; it was sold only in W H Smith branches, with a portion of the proceeds going to a charity, supporting children with leukemia.

-In 2003, Adam created three new Mr. Men characters and three new Little Miss characters.
-He also created 'Little Miss Christmas' to accompany 'Mr. Christmas' after this book was rereleased with new illustrations.

 In April 2004, Hargreaves' widow Christine sold the rights to the Mr. Men and Little Miss characters to UK entertainment group Chorion for £28 million.
 They called their company THOIP.
 In 2006, to celebrate 35 years of Mr. Men and 25 years of Little Miss, Mr. Birthday and Little Miss Birthday were published.
-In October 2006, Adam Hargreaves created the first Little Miss character based on the real person Stella McCartney, who he named Little Miss Stella.
+In October 2006, Adam Hargreaves created the first Little Miss character based on a real person; Stella McCartney, who he named Little Miss Stella.
 This was published as a limited edition of 1,000 copies for use as fashion show invitations.

 In February 2011, 20th Century Fox and 21 Laps Entertainment announced plans for an animated film.